The Strange Situation procedure: The original test of the infant-parent bond

-If so, it seems doubtful that human babies are “designed” for exclusive attachments to a single, maternal caregiver.
+If so, it's foolish to assume that human babies are designed for exclusive attachments to a single, maternal caregiver.

 While this point doesn't detract from the importance of Strange Situation studies, it reminds us that infants can bond with more than one person.

 Research confirms that infants form secure attachment relationships with both their mothers and their fathers (Boldt et al 2017).
 Studies show that toddlers can form secure attachments to their daycare providers (Colonnesi et al 2017).
 School children can form secure attachments with their teachers (Verschueren 2015).